Volunteering

 Yes, although we may expect more hours from you during the school term

-It depends on how many hours you can commit but on average it takes 12 weeks
+It depends on how many hours you can commit but we work on a 12 week learning plan.

 • Am I required to self study?